Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/2-HiveMigration.md

 **NOTE:**

-Only perform the tasks in this section if you haven't performed the Kakfa Migration exercise, otherwise skip to the task [Create the SQL database](#Create-the-SQL-database).
+Only perform the steps in this section if you haven't performed the Kakfa Migration exercise, otherwise skip to the task [Create the SQL database](#Create-the-SQL-database).

 ---
 1. Perform the steps in the document [Create the virtual network](../../CommonTasks/CreateVirtualNetwork.md)